cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.41.0 - 04/06/2022 =
+* Updated the make_shop_taxonomies_string() function to show the primary category when one is selected for a product.
+* Changed the position of the wppfm_feed_item_value filter such that if the is used to exclude a product from the feed, the product count of the feed stays correct.
+* Tested on WordPress 6.0.
+* Changed the attribute titles "Post Date" and "Post Modified" to "Product Date" and "Product Modified".
+* Fixed an issue that prevented specific items to be added to the feed.

+= 1.40.0 - 12/05/2022 =
+* Updated the price date function such that it outputs a data format that better complies with the example the Google Feed Specifications provide.
+* Tested on WooCommerce 6.5.

+= 1.39.0 - 14/03/2022 =
+* Added some extra test code to prevent a fatal PHP error when the feed attribute data contains some invalid code.
+* Changed the way the WooCommerce Google Product Review Feed Manager is initiated to prevent a PHP Fatal error in a specific setting.
+* Tested on WooCommerce 6.2 and 6.3.

 = 1.38.0 - 23/01/2022 =
 * Fixed an issue that could cause incorrect price values when using specific third party plugins.
 * Added the "Product Parent Description" source.